Skip to main content

 Writing HTTP Cloud Functions

-"HTTP Cloud Functions" is a cloud function type specifically designed for web service scenarios, providing native HTTP support, real-time communication capabilities, and multi-function routing features.
+"HTTP Cloud Functions" are a type of cloud function specifically designed for web service scenarios, providing native HTTP support, real-time communication capabilities, and multi-function routing features.

-💡 About Basic Capabilities: This document focuses on the specific capabilities of HTTP cloud functions (HTTP handling, SSE, WebSocket, function routing, etc.).
+💡 About Basic Capabilities: This article focuses on the unique capabilities of HTTP cloud functions (HTTP handling, SSE, WebSocket, function routing, etc.).
 For general capabilities of cloud functions (dependency installation, environment variables, timezone handling, etc.), please refer to Writing Regular Cloud Functions.

 Quick Start